Uniform resolvent estimates for magnetic operators: Introduction

 \begin{remark}[] In Theorem \ref{the:1} the potential $V(x)$ decays as $|x|^{-2-\delta}$ for large $x$, while in the result of \cite{Garcia15-a} a slower decay $|V(x)|\lesssim |x|^{-1-\delta}$ is admitted.
 It is not difficult to extend our Theorem \ref{the:1} to cover this case and prove the following estimate: for every $\epsilon_{0}>0$ there exists a continuous function $C(\epsilon_{0},z)$ such that

 In this case, the assumption that 0 is not a resonance can be dropped.
 We sketch a proof of this extension in Section \ref{sec:rem}. \end{remark}

-Uniform resolvent estimates have a large number of applications in harmonic analysis, spectral theory and dispersive PDEs.
-One such application concerns $L^{p}$ type estimates for the spectral measure $dE_{H}(\lambda)=E'_{H}(\lambda)d \lambda$ of the selfadjoint operator $H$.
-Denoting by $E'_{H}(\lambda)$ its density, for the euclidean Laplacian we have the bound
+As previously mentioned, uniform resolvent estimates are useful well beyond the estimate itself.
+In the free and scalar potential settings they are tied to unique continuation, spectral multiplier theorems, Bochner--Riesz estimates, Strichartz estimates, smoothing and local energy decay, and eigenvalue bounds for nonselfadjoint perturbations; see for instance \cite{KenigRuizSogge87-a}, \cite{HuangYaoZheng18-a}, \cite{FrankSimon17-a}, \cite{Mizutani20-b}.
+In the present magnetic setting we focus on the first of these consequences that follows directly from the resolvent theorem: a restriction type estimate for the spectral measure $dE_{H}(\lambda)=E'_{H}(\lambda)d \lambda$ of the selfadjoint operator $H$.
+Denoting by $E'_{H}(\lambda)$ its density, for the Euclidean Laplacian we have the bound

 Since $E'_{-\Delta}$ can be written in terms of the restriction operator on the sphere $R_{r}$ as $E'_{-\Delta}(\lambda^{2})= (2\pi)^{-n}\lambda^{n-1}R^{*}_{\lambda} R_{\lambda}$, by the standard $TT^{*}$ method, estimate \eqref{eq:restrfree} is equivalent to the Tomas--Stein restriction theorem for the sphere.
 The spectral measure $E'_{-\Delta+V}(\lambda)$ was studied in \cite{GoldbergSchlag04-a}, \cite{HuangYaoZheng18-a}, \cite{Mizutani20-b}.
 In Section \ref{sec:restr} we prove an estimate of the form